What’s in This Article

 Benicia & Martinez: Small-Town History and Waterfront Strolls

 If you crave small-town history with a shoreline to match, Benicia and Martinez make an easy, restorative escape from Oakland.
 You arrive in Benicia, about 30 miles away, and feel the past in the oldest Capitol building in California.
-It is a compact reminder of when the town served as state capital.
+It’s a compact reminder of when the town served as state capital.

 Stroll First Street, pop into boutiques, and pick a café table.
 If you time it right, the October scarecrow festival adds playful local color.
-Cross the Bay to Martinez and step into John Muir’s world.
+Cross the strait to Martinez and step into John Muir’s world.
 The estate, preserved rooms, and historic fruit trees invite quiet reflection.

 Downtown Martinez rewards you with Market & Main’s casual bites and Five Suns Brewing’s easy pours.
 Both waterfronts unfurl broad views and gentle promenades that slow your pace.
 These towns give you space to breathe, wander, and spend a day on your own terms.